 What is Prior Acts Coverage and Why Is It Important?

-We recently talked about claims-made and occurrence policies, discussing why businesses need to know the differences between these two policy types.
-This time around, we are going to be focusing in on claims-made policies, because prior acts coverage is something that every business that purchases a claims-made policy needs to understand.
+We recently discussed claims-made and occurrence policies and why businesses need to know the differences between these two policy types.
+This time around, we are going to focus on claims-made policies because every business that purchases a claims-made policy needs to understand prior acts coverage.

-In order to understand the significance of prior acts coverage, we need to first understand claims-made policies.
+To understand the significance of prior acts coverage, we need to first understand claims-made policies.
 If you need to buy startup insurance, especially if your company is a venture-backed startup, two of the most common necessary policies you will have to buy – errors & omissions and directors & officers – are typically claims-made policies.

 A claims-made policy will provide coverage in the case of a claim if both the claim arises while the policy is active and the event that sparked the claim also occurred during that time period.
-When you have purchased a claims-made policy, you need to take the policy renewal process very seriously, because it’s important to structure your renewals properly so that there are no gaps in your coverage under the claims-made contract.
+When you have purchased a claims-made policy, you need to take the policy renewal process very seriously because it’s important to structure your renewals properly so that there are no gaps in your coverage under the claims-made contract.

 Understanding Prior Acts Coverage